aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geo-data-conversion/convert-geojson-to-topojson-with-quantization/_index.md

 - **Single‑method conversion** – no need to manually parse or rebuild geometries.
 - **Built‑in quantization** – control output size with the `QuantizationNumber` property.
 - **Cross‑platform** – works on Windows, Linux, and macOS .NET runtimes.
 - **Robust format support** – beyond GeoJSON/TopoJSON, Aspose.GIS handles Shapefile, KML, GML, and more.
+- **aspose gis conversion** that reliably reduces file size while keeping spatial accuracy.

 ## Prerequisites
 Before you start, make sure you have: